 Best Easy Hikes In The PNW

-This is such a gorgeous hike through temperate rain forest with some trees over a thousand years old (yep 1,000!).
+This is such a gorgeous hike through temperate rainforest with some trees over a thousand years old (yep 1,000!).
 All the trees are covered with long dangling mosses.
-Start at the Hoh Rainforest visitor center in Olympic National Park and combine the Spruce trail with the Hall of Mosses trail for a pleasant 2 mile hike.
-Hiking with kids?
-Don’t forget to grab them a Junior Ranger book before hand so they can add the fun of answering questions along the hike.
+Start at the Hoh Rainforest visitor center in Olympic National Park and combine the Spruce trail with the Hall of Mosses trail for a pleasant 2-mile hike.

 Best Moderate Hikes In The PNW

-This hike has incredible views for how relatively easy the hike up is.
-Even though it does gain 1400 feet in under 2 miles, my 7 year old daughter, who doesn’t really like to hike, made it to the top with no complaints.
+This hike has incredible views of how relatively easy the hike up is.
+Even though it does gain 1400 feet in under 2 miles, my 7-year-old daughter, who doesn’t like to hike, made it to the top with no complaints.
 If you love mountain views, this hike is a must.
-Plus, there are many other great hikes and campgrounds along the Cascade Lakes highway.
+Plus, there are many other great hikes and campgrounds along the Cascade Lakes Highway.

 Best Strenuous Hikes In The PNW